 Even so, your business is at risk of an employment claim from the moment you interview a prospective employee.
 For example, if you choose not to hire the interviewee, there is a chance that individual could allege some sort of discrimination.
 Or, if you hire that person and later fire them due to poor attendance, that discharged employee could claim wrongful termination.

 That is why perhaps the most crucial step in protecting your business is purchasing employment practices liability insurance (EPLI).
 Whether you settle, win, or lose the case, EPLI covers the legal defense fees and settlement costs or damages.
 It’s common for settlement and defense costs to be in the hundreds of thousands of dollars.
 That’s when EPLI can be your business’ best friend.

 Don’t wait until you are the target of a lawsuit before you follow a few simple steps that could have prevented years of pain.
 For more information on ways to prevent employee-related claims, please call us at 845-986-1177.
 If you are interested in securing the financial stability of your business with EPLI, give us a call or fill out the quote form below and we’ll get back to you shortly!

-We are your insurance solutions provider and partner, serving Warwick, Greenwood Lake, Florida, Goshen, Middletown, Chester, Monroe, Newburgh, Orange County, and the Hudson Valley.
+We are your business, home, auto, and life insurance solutions provider and partner, serving Warwick, Greenwood Lake, Florida, Goshen, Pine Island, Middletown, Chester, Monroe, Newburgh, Orange County, and the Hudson Valley and Tri-State Area.